Three stories of our immigrants who were imprisoned in the USA for illegal immigrants

 “The main accusation now is that Denis violated the visa regime.
 His tour visa ended six months after his stay.
 But the law is on his side.
 Anyone who applies for asylum in the United States can do so within a year.
 Denis met these deadlines, and we believe that he was arrested illegally, ”says Sergei.

 Denis Davydov is in an immigration prison for almost a month and a half Krome Service Processing Centerwhich is located in florida.
 According to his friend Sergey, the story of detention has had a strong effect on the health of the young man.
 Denis is infected with HIV, so he needs special care in prison.

 “He has problems with immunity now, and he cannot get a doctor's consultation for a long time!
 There is only a nurse in the prison.
 At first there were days off, and the administration said that no one was working.
 But he is still waiting for a specialized doctor, ”Sergey shared.

 The best lawyers of the famous American organization joined the case of Denis Davydov Immigration Equalitywhich provides legal services to LGBT representatives from different countries.
 Several court hearings in the Davydov case have already been postponed.
 The next process is scheduled for May 8.
 The question of the deportation of Denis will now be decided by the court.

-Immigration lawyer Ilona Dzhamgarova explains: leaving for the territory of the US Virgin Islands, Denis should have received a special document that would allow him to return to the country.
+Immigration lawyer Ilona Dzhamgarova explains: leaving the territory of the US Virgin Islands, Denis had to receive a special document that would allow him to return to the country.